National Public Health Week in San Diego

 During the first full week of April each year, National Public Health Week (NPHW) is observed across the U.S. as a time to recognize the contributions of public health and highlight issues that are important to improving the health of our nation.
 Each year, the American Public Health Association (APHA) develops a national campaign to educate the public, policymakers, and practitioners about issues related to each year’s theme.

-For 2018, National Public Health Week takes place April 2-8.
-The theme is “Public Health: Healthiest Nation 2030: Changing Our Future Together.”
+For 2019, National Public Health Week takes place April 1-7.
+The theme is “Creating the Healthiest Nation: For science.
+For action.
+For health.”

-San Diego-Related 2018 National Public Health Week Events
+San Diego-Related 2019 National Public Health Week Events

-San Diego County’s contribution to celebrating the 2018 NPHW includes the following activities:
+San Diego County’s contribution to celebrating the 2019 NPHW includes the following activities:

-- The Live Well San Diego Public Health
+- The 2019 Live Well San Diego 18th Annual

-located at 1600 Pacific Highway, San Diego, CA
+Administration Center located at 1600 Pacific Highway, San Diego, CA

 92101.
 This ceremony recognizes extraordinary achievements, by an

 in advancing optimal health and wellness in the county’s diverse

 What You Can Do to Join the Movement